Standards of Learning: Scoring

 A student must get a raw score of 400 or higher on their SOL(s) in order to pass the test.
 A student's advancement to the next grade is not contingent on passing any SOL tests.
 Passing with a raw score of 500 is considered advanced/proficient.
 A perfect score is 600.
 399 or below is considered failure.

 The scores are scaled and do not correlate to the percentage of correct answers (a passing score of 400 does not indicate a student got 66% of the questions correct).
 Each test has its own scale and may not be the same as another SOL test.

 For students in grades 7–8, SOL scores are correlated to Lexile measures.
 A Lexile measure can be used to match readers with targeted text and monitor growth in reading ability.

+Depending on the diploma a Virginia High School student plans on completing, different SOL tests must be passed in order to receive the corresponding class credit to graduate.

 Several tests have been updated to the more advanced computer adaptive test (CAT) model, in which students are given a question, and based on whether or not the student got the answer correct or not, a computer gives the student either an easier or harder question.
 By using this model, many students have noticed worse scores on the tests.
 It remains controversial.